piper-of-dawn/blog/pages/docs/install.md

   icon: heroicons:rocket-launch # use the shadcn svg by default
 ```

-Currently there is not many options and they are likely to change.
+Currently there are not many options and they are likely to change.
 You can define an `icon` (image url or [iconify class](https://icon-sets.iconify.design/)) for the top bar.